 Pendant Lighting

 Nonetheless, because of their restricted illumination capacities, you may need more than one of them in your space.
-Simply ensure they line up correctly on your slanted ceiling and hang at an equal length in these instances.
+Simply ensure they line up correctly on your slanted overheads and hang at an equal length in these instances.

 Track Lighting